reversepwn/chrome-pie-v2/README.md

 # chrome-pie
 ## (work in progress)
 You deserve access to your device
+## What it is / Info

-A jailbreak for chromeos to bypass admin privileges.
+> A jailbreak for chromeos to bypass admin privileges.
 This works on your school managed chromebook too!

 The wrapper is made in C